yorevs/homesetup/README.md

 ## Auto completions

 In addition to the normal bash <tab> complete, HomeSetup comes with another <shift+tab> complete.
 With this, you can iterate over the options provided by the complete function instead of just displaying them.
+For the sake of terminal opening performance, by default, HomeSetup does not load the completions.
+If you want to load them, issue the command `$ __hhs_load_completions`.

 ### Bash completions